-- Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - 8 Install the air filter case cover by installing the screws, and then install the rubber cap
+- Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - 8.
+Install the air filter case cover by installing the screws, and then install the rubber cap.

-- 9 Place the fuel tank in its original position, and then install the bolts.
-EWA12380
+9. Place the fuel tank in its original position, and then install the bolts.

-- 10. Install the panels.

-- 11. Install the rider seat.